mouseless/baked/docs/README.md

 ### Architecture

-Deep dive into how we've built Baked (Objects) and create your own extensions.
+Deep dive into how we've built Baked and create your own extensions.
 Understand the design principles and extend the framework to suit your unique requirements.